 Here’s what you can do before drinking:

 Eating salty brines (think pickles), or drinking electrolyte-rich beverages (like coconut water) can help to replace electrolytes, which get depleted during drinking.
 Just make sure you’re already well hydrated before you fill up on salty-brine snacks.

-Taking vitamin B complex, or eating more vitamin B from a natural food source (like hummus), can help to keep your B stores going strong to prevent hangover symptoms.
+Taking vitamin B complex, or eating more vitamin B from a natural food source (like hummus, poultry, pork, or peanuts), can help to keep your B stores going strong to prevent hangover symptoms.

 Eggs are a good source of the amino acid cysteine that helps to breakdown the toxins of alcohol.
 Try having a couple before going out.